4/29/2025

 Analyst, Roth Capital

-Hi, good morning team and congrats on the progress.
+Hi.
+Good morning, team, and congrats on the progress.
 So I have a couple of questions.
-So firstly, with respect to price stability, so with all the news about tariffs and inflation taking the center stage, so I wonder if price stability will be maintained for all over in 2025.
+So firstly, with respect to price stability, so with all the news about tariffs and inflation taking the center stage, so I wonder if price stability will be maintained for over 2025.
 Any thoughts on that?
 That's the first question.
-And the second, with respect to your face to be fixed-dose study, I was wondering if you could provide some high-level thoughts, you know, what to expect in the study that you're planning to start second half of this year.
-And then in that regard, I wonder if you are planning to measure pre-dose FEV1 because my understanding is that this is one of important efficacy markers the FDA is looking for, even though the 0 to 12-hour FEV1 is also a good one.
+And a second, with respect to your phase 2B fixed dose study, I was wondering if you could provide some high-level thoughts, you know, what to expect in the study that you're planning to start second half of this year.
+And then in that regard, I wonder if you are planning to measure pre-dose FEV1, because my understanding is that this is one of the important efficacy markers, the FEV1.
+FDA is looking for, even though the 0 to 12-hour EV1 is also a good one.
 Thank you.

 speaker